Judith Exner: Memoir

 In 1977, Exner published Judith Exner: My Story.
 In her memoir, she said that her relationship with Kennedy was entirely personal.
 She also said that Frank Sinatra later introduced her to Sam Giancana, with whom she also became intimate.
 She said that Giancana never asked her for any information related to Kennedy.
 She also said that John Roselli was her friend.

-Aside from her own alleged affair with JFK, Exner claimed to have knowledge of other women who had affairs with Kennedy.
+Exner claimed to have knowledge of other women who had affairs with Kennedy.
 These affairs included one with Danish journalist Inga Arvad between late 1941 and early 1942.
 Many other authors and sources besides Exner, including Kennedy's letters, Kennedy's friends, the FBI, and FBI tape recordings have detailed Kennedy's relationship with Arvad.
 Exner also said that Kennedy brought prostitutes to the White House swimming pool.
 Journalists and some historians have also alleged that Kennedy had a number of affairs, citing a memo by FBI Director J. Edgar Hoover as part of the evidence.
 Exner said that President Kennedy's Special Assistant David Powers helped set up encounters with President Kennedy.
 Powers later stated that Kennedy never had an affair with Exner.